Prempoojitha/CodeClause_Color_Detection/README.md

-# CodeClause_Color_Detection
+**COLOR_DETECTION_PROJECT**
-Color Detection is the process of detecting the name of any color.
+Color Detection is the process of detecting the name of any color.This project is done by using Python libraries - OpenCV, Pandas and Numpy.Three differener colors Red, Green and Blue are being tracked by utilising the fundamentals of computer vision.
+After successful compilation when we execute the code a window directs the image displayed on it whose path is given as an argument.
+This is executed in the window named with the color detection app.
+We are introducing the CV databse and according to it the number of shades that can be identical using 865 color names along with their RGB and hex values.
+Whenever the ccursor clicks the image, it automatically shows the RGB shades color values.